Could cryptocurrencies help Russia overcome sanctions?

 One avenue which commentators suggest the CBR might explore is cryptocurrency.
 With vast reserves of hydrocarbons and an educated, tech-literate population, Russia has a strategic advantage in crypto mining.

-This practice is already well established in Russia, and involves using high powered computers to generate new tokens.
+This practice is already well established in Russia, and involves using high-powered computers to generate new tokens.
 It is a lucrative business – one bitcoin is worth $44,000 at time of writing.

 With bitcoin and other reliable cryptocurrencies in Central Bank reserves, some have speculated that Russia could overcome its dependence on the dollar and equip itself to weather western sanctions.